 We’re of course going to test this message with past and current customers and friends.

 We also made four packages we sell.
-Since we are really system developers and system integrators for platforms like SharePoint, Office365, Autodesk, and Salesforce, you can buy our development services in four packages.
+Since we are really system developers and system integrators for platforms like SharePoint, Office365, Salesforce, and more (see “Cloud Platforms” in the main menu), you can buy our development services in four packages.
 Our thinking is to make it like movie popcorn.
 You can buy small, medium, large and extra large tubs of popcorn for systems development.